 - The heat combined with the rain may be a deterrent for those wishing to camp.

 Plan Ahead – How Long to Spend in Kruger National Park.

 How long to spend in Kruger is an entirely personal choice.
 Die-hard safari enthusiasts and campers will tell you they could happily spend weeks, even months in Kruger.

 On the other hand, many are happy with self-drive day trips or taking one of the full day Kruger Safari tours.
-It is entirely up to how much time you have and how much you want to experience in the park.
+It is entirely up to how much time you have, how many game drives you want to do and how much you want to experience in the park.